 Struggling to come up with ideas for a great spot to have your next meal?
-Well stress no more because we’ve put together a list of some of our favourite restaurants in Singapore.
-From long-time stalwarts to contemporary new spots making waves on the dining scene, these exceptional eateries offer good vibes and conistently good food.
-Keep an eye on this space because we’ll be updating the list quarterly to make sure you have the latest lowdown on our best places to eat right now of our tried and tasted definitve restaurant guide.
+Well, stress no more because we’ve put together a list of some of the best restaurants Singapore has to offer.
+From long-time favourites to contemporary new spots making waves on the dining scene, these exceptional eateries offer good vibes and consistently good food.
+If you’re looking for the best food in Singapore, these spots are where it’s at.
+Keep an eye on this space because we’ll be updating the list regularly to make sure you have the latest lowdown on where to eat right now.
+Read on for our tried and tasted definitive Singapore restaurant guide.

 With three different locations serving sushi made with fish flown in from Tsukiji Market every day, Akashi is a good bet when you’re craving high quality, authentic Japanese fare that won’t break the bank.
 The lunch and dinner sets are particularly good value and come with sushi, green tea soba noodles, or sukiyaki beef on rice with soup and fresh fruit on the side.
 We suggest dining at the Orchard Parade location, but do note, this is not for ambiance but the food definitely makes up for it.
 If you’re looking for an omakase experience, dine at the bar.
 Reservations highly recommended.